-14. COLLABORATIVE ARRANGEMENTS
+17. COLLABORATIVE ARRANGEMENTS

 The Company has entered into several collaborative arrangements to develop and commercialize products and, in connection with such arrangements, to access technologies, financial, marketing, manufacturing and other resources.
-Refer to the "Patents and Proprietary Rights" section in "Part I, Item 1- Business" of this Annual Report for information with respect to intellectual property protection for these products.
-The collaboration revenue the Company has earned in the years ended December 31, 2018, 2017 and 2016 is summarized in Note 3, Revenue from Contracts with Customers within the notes to the consolidated financial statements in this Annual Report.
+Refer to the "Patents and Proprietary Rights" section in "Item 1- Business" of this Annual Report for information with respect to IP protection for these products.
+The collaboration revenue the Company has earned in the years ended December 31, 2019, 2018 and 2017 is summarized in Note 3, Revenue from Contracts with Customers within the notes to the consolidated financial statements in this Annual Report.